-We have applied to list our common stock on the New York Stock Exchange under the trading symbol "NOW."
+Our common stock has been approved for listing on the New York Stock Exchange under the trading symbol "NOW."

 We have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC on behalf of the underwriters, we will not, during the period ending 180 days after the date of this prospectus, subject to certain exceptions: